Which of the following correctly represents the formula for Cost ... | Study Prep in Pearson+

-Understand the concept of Cost of Goods Sold (COGS): Under the periodic inventory system, COGS represents the cost of inventory sold during a specific period.
-It is calculated using the formula that accounts for the beginning inventory, purchases made during the period, and the ending inventory.
+Understand the concept of Cost of Goods Sold (COGS) under the periodic inventory system.
+COGS represents the cost of inventory sold during a specific period and is calculated using the formula that accounts for beginning inventory, purchases, and ending inventory.

-Identify the components of the formula: Beginning Inventory refers to the inventory available at the start of the period.
-Purchases represent the inventory acquired during the period.
-Ending Inventory is the inventory remaining at the end of the period.

-Recall the relationship between these components: The formula for COGS is derived from the principle that the total inventory available for sale during the period (Beginning Inventory + Purchases) is reduced by the Ending Inventory to determine the inventory sold.

-Analyze the given options: Compare each formula provided in the problem to the correct formula for COGS under the periodic inventory system, which is COGS = Beginning Inventory + Purchases - Ending Inventory.
+Analyze the options provided in the problem.
+Compare each formula to the standard formula for COGS under the periodic inventory system to identify the correct representation.

-Confirm the correct formula: The correct representation of COGS under the periodic inventory system is COGS = Beginning Inventory + Purchases - Ending Inventory, as it accurately reflects the calculation process based on the inventory flow during the period.

 Watch next